wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 This plugin is fully compatible with the [Currency Switcher](aelia.co/shop/currency-switcher-woocommerce/).
 If you are using the Currency Switcher, and you find out that the Skrill gateway is not appearing on the checkout page, please go to ```WooCommerce > Currency Switcher Options > Payment Gateways``` and make sure that **Skrill** is listed amongst the **Enabled Gateways**.

 == Changelog ==

+= 1.2.23.150418 =
+* Updated class used for requirements checking.
+The class now supports automatic installation of required plugins.

+= 1.2.22.150303 =
+* Improved requirement checking.
+The plugin can now auto-install the AFC plugin.
+* Altered build script to include language files.

+= 1.2.21.150227 =
+* Updated base class usef for requirement checking.

 = 1.2.20.150211 =
 * Fixed incorrect class reference.